 Exercise is important to pump up blood flow to the skin, relieve stress and detoxify the body.
 Since the blood carries nutrients throughout your body, the better your blood flow, the more nutrients your skin gets.
 Better blood flow also brings more nourishing oxygen to the skin and increases collagen production, which helps plump up the skin.
 Using exercise to shake off the unproductive meeting you had at work or to think through the argument you had with your significant other will help control the damaging hormones that are released when you're under stress.
 Getting a good sweat going also helps your skin get rid of toxins that would otherwise accumulate and cause flare-ups.
 Just remember to stay hydrated to replace the water that you lose in your sweat [source: Bouchez].

-For more information about the why and how of keeping sensitive skin calm, check out the links on the next page.
+For more information about the why and how of keeping sensitive skin calm, check out the links below.